Skip to main content

 Car travel

-Car travel carries a known risk for everyone.
-Safe driving advice applies as usual.
 Seat belt use reduces the risk of serious outcomes for you and your baby in the event of an accident.
-Therefore, it is important that you always wear a seatbelt, and to make sure the straps are placed above and below the bump, not over the bump.
+Therefore, it is important that you always wear a seatbelt, making sure the straps are placed above and below the bump, not over the bump.

 Air travel

-Air travel before 36 weeks of pregnancy is generally considered safe.
-As air travel can increase the risk of blood clots, take the usual precautions of moving about when you can, staying well hydrated, and using support stockings to reduce this risk.
-Make sure the lap seat belt is worn under the bump.
-Most airlines restrict travel for people after 36 weeks of pregnancy.
+Air travel before 36 weeks of pregnancy is allowed by most airlines.
+Some airlines may require a letter from your doctor or midwife.
+The risk of blood clots increases in pregnancy and as air travel also increases the risk of blood clots, take the usual precautions of moving about when you can, staying well hydrated, and using support stockings to reduce this risk.
+Make sure you wear your seat belt under the bump.

 Overseas travel